 In 1997 this venue hosted another Test against South Africa.
 Nothing much happened as 3 days were washed out.

-While Test matches did not return here, the people of Sheikhupura were more fortunate than their neighbors in Gujranwala.
+While Test matches did not return here, the people of Sheikhupura were more fortunate than their neighbours in Gujranwala.
 The one Test there (against Sri Lanka) in 1991 saw only one day of play before the weather played spoilsport.
 There are several other venues in India and Pakistan which have hosted only one Test so far.

 Sheikhupura also features in jokes where it is supposed to be the home of Sheikh Pir, who wrote the plays attributed to Shakespeare.
 Tamilians disagree as they say the plays were written by their scholar Seshappa Iyer.